iamnexxed/Raytracing-from-scratch/README.md

 Exploring the the technique of raytracing spheres using the simplest possible method DrawPixel.

-Implemented Camera view port functionality
+Implemented Camera view port functionality.

 Developed personalized quaternions and used them to apply rotation to camera.